 - 1. In 'active Show' view, tap the mix minus output routing tab. - 2.
-Tap MONO or STEREO to select the mix minus output width that you wish to create for the currently accessed path.
+Tap MONO or STEREO to select the mix minus output width to be created for the currently accessed path.

-If not enough resources are available for the desired output, you can remove other direct/mix minus outputs to free-up resources.
-Note, at the bottom of the pop-up the number of remaining resources is displayed.
+If not enough resources are available for the desired output, the user can remove other direct/mix minus outputs to free-up resources.
+Note: at the bottom of the pop-up the number of remaining resources is displayed.